 In Michigan, individuals are advised to obtain a secure transporter license to transport weed.
 The license is obtainable from the state’s Cannabis Regulatory Agency and costs $25,000.00.
 According to the agency’s requirements, the following rules apply to marijuana transporters:

-Parties should note that Michigan secure transporters must not smoke in a moving or parked vehicle.
-Also, the law considers it illegal to have an open weed container or a container with a broken seal in the vehicle’s passenger area.
+Parties should note that Michigan secure transporters must not smoke in moving or parked vehicles.
+Also, the law considers it illegal to have an open weed container or have a container with a broken seal in the vehicle’s passenger area.